loopstick/CCA_Mechatronics_Spring2020/README.md

   - Adafruit Motor Shield demo

 - **Homework:**
-	- Build an electrical vehicle (2 week project)
+	- Build an electrical vehicle (2 week project) or _continue to develop your mechanical contraption_
 		- Must be able to steer in one way or another
 		- Can be either autonomous or wired remote control
 			- Autonomous: Arduino decides what to do